 Garson’s performance as a show girl proved problematic for the film’s producers, who were reluctant to risk having her “go Hollywood” with a show of legs.
 In allegiance to her Scottish roots, she suggested a kilt as her costume.
 She later said, “I love to dance.
 It seemed like a wonderful opportunity to prove I wasn’t born with a bustle.”

 Life magazine reported, “Tired of being the all-English matron, Greer Garson kicks out high, wide and handsomely in Random Harvest, shows her legs and dances a Highland fling.
 To her, the nicest compliment was overhearing a stagehand say, “Who’s the dame with the gams?”

-The exuberant dance number is only one facet of Paula Ridgeway; she is, by turn, show girl, joyous wife and mother, diligent secretary and poised lady of society.
+The exuberant dance number is only one facet of Paula Ridgeway.
+She is, by turn, show girl, joyous wife and mother, diligent secretary and poised lady of society.
 Garson steals each scene, and no matter what Paula’s station in life may be, the actress’s class shines through.
 Still, it is clear the happiest time for Paula is also the simplest, when she is the bride of John Smith.

-Random Harvest is an improbable tale, but audiences have never dwelled on the logic of the story.
+Random Harvest is an improbable tale, but audiences have never dwelt on the logic of the story.
 It’s the romance and the many changes in the lives of the characters that captivate people.
 Based on the highly popular novel of the same name by James Hilton, MGM wasted no time in bringing the tale to the screen.
 People were hungry for escape from the news of war, which was now hitting home for many Americans.